tadeha/dress-slider-ios/README.md

 ## Contribute

 You can help us make this app suitable for the web.
+The formula is available in "ViewController.swift" file in "Dress Slider" filder.